Eurostar: Eurostar e320

-The nomination of Siemens would see it break into the French high-speed market for the first time, as all French and French subsidiary high-speed operators use TGV derivatives produced by Alstom.
-Alstom attempted legal action to prevent Eurostar from acquiring German-built trains, claiming that the Siemens sets ordered would breach Channel Tunnel safety rules, but this was thrown out of court.
-Alstom said, after its High Court defeat, that it would "pursue alternative legal options to uphold its position".
-On 4 November 2010, the company lodged a complaint with the European Commission over the tendering process, which then asked the British government for "clarification".
-Alstom then announced it had started legal action against Eurostar, again in the High Court in London.
+The selection of Siemens would see it break into the French high-speed market for the first time, as all French high-speed operators use TGV derivatives produced by Alstom.
+Alstom attempted legal action to prevent Eurostar from acquiring the German-built trains, claiming that the Siemens sets would breach Channel Tunnel safety rules, but the case was thrown out by the High Court in London.
+On 4 November 2010, Alstom lodged a complaint with the European Commission over the tendering process.
+Alstom then started legal action claiming that the Eurostar tender process was "ineffective", the High Court rejected the second suit in July 2011.
+In April 2012, Alstom said it would call off court actions against Siemens.

-In July 2011, the High Court rejected Alstom's claim that the tender process was "ineffective", and in April 2012 Alstom said it would call off pending court actions against Siemens.
-This effectively freed the way for Siemens to build the new Eurostar trains, the first of which were expected to enter service in late 2015.

-On 13 November 2014 Eurostar announced the purchase of an additional seven e320s for delivery in the second half of 2016.
+On 13 November 2014, Eurostar announced the purchase of an additional seven e320s for delivery in the second half of 2016.
 At the same time, Eurostar announced the first five e320s from the original order of ten would be available by December 2015, with the remaining five entering service by May 2016.
 Of the five sets ready by December 2015, three of them were planned to be used on London-Paris and London-Brussels routes.

+Eurostar Celestia

+In May 2024, Eurostar announced its intention to order up to 50 new trains.
+Although it was speculated that the company would select Alstom’s double-decker Avelia Horizon units, no firm order had been placed at that time.

+In October 2025, SNCF Voyageurs, acting on behalf of Eurostar, confirmed an order for 30 Avelia Horizon double-decker trainsets with a four-voltage configuration, under its existing framework agreement with Alstom, with options for an additional 20 units.
+The new fleet will be marketed as Eurostar Celestia, a name chosen by Eurostar staff derived from the Latin caelestis, meaning “heavenly".
+The 200 m trains will each have 540 seats and are scheduled for delivery by January 2031, with entry into service planned for May 2031.

+If introduced on services to London, they would represent the first major fleet of double-decker trains to operate in the UK.
+Eurostar announced its intention to maintain the entire fleet at Temple Mills Depot in London which would be modified at a cost of €80 million to accommodate these trains, creating around 350 jobs.

 Past fleet

-Possible use of double-deck trains

-In 2005, the chief executive of Eurostar, Richard Brown, suggested that existing Eurostar trains could be replaced by double-deck trains similar to the TGV Duplex units when they are withdrawn from service.
-According to Brown, a double-deck fleet could carry 40 million passengers per year from Britain to Continental Europe, equivalent to adding an extra runway at a London airport.

-Accidents, incidents and events
+Accidents and incidents

 A number of technical incidents have affected Eurostar services over the years, but up to the present there has only been one major accident involving a service operated by Eurostar, a derailment in June 2000.
 Other incidents in the Channel Tunnel – such as the 1996 and 2008 Channel Tunnel fires – have affected Eurostar services but were not directly related to Eurostar's operations.
 However, the breakdowns in the tunnel, which resulted in cessation of service and inconvenience to thousands of passengers, in the run-up to Christmas 2009, proved a public-relations disaster.